LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Module-ResourceType.md

 <dt><code>Properties</code></dt>
 <dd>

 The <code>Properties</code> section specifies the properties required by the resource type.
-The λ# CLI uses this information to validate the initialization of a resource using this resource type.
+The LambdaSharp CLI uses this information to validate the initialization of a resource using this resource type.

 <i>Required</i>: Yes